ome/ome-model/docs/sphinx/ome-tiff/specification.rst

   `Adobe PageMaker® 6.0 TIFF Technical Notes <https://www.adobe.io/content/dam/udp/en/open/standards/tiff/TIFFPM6.pdf>`_.
   The list of sub-resolution offsets must be ordered by plane size from largest to smallest,
-- the IFD offsets of pyramidal levels must not be referenced in the primary chain of IFDs derived from the first IFD of the TIFF file,
+- the IFD offsets of pyramidal levels must neither be referenced in the primary chain of IFDs derived from the first IFD of the TIFF file nor be referenced in a :ref:`TiffData <tiffdata>` element of the OME-XML metadata,
 - the NewSubFileType TIFF tag 254 for each pyramidal level should be set to 1 to distinguish full-resolution planes from downsampled planes.